School of Education Certification

 2. Complete and submit your PGP to your assigned supervisor

-4. Contact your district’s Human Resource Department to inform them of intent to apply for the Intern Substitute certificate and complete any paperwork they require.
+4. Contact your district’s Human Resource Department to inform them of your intent to apply for the Intern Substitute certificate and complete any paperwork they require.

 6. Before EWU’s Certification Office will enter an approval in E-cert, the following must be received: an email from university supervisor confirming your readiness and mentor’s approval, all policy requirements must be met, signed Policy Agreement form emailed to the Certification Office at jstinson1@ewu.edu